MSeidelFed/KineticMSI/README.md

 # kinteticMSI
-functions to interpret stable isotope assisted mass spec imaging experiments
+Functions to interpret stable isotope assisted mass spec imaging experiments

 ## Usage Instructions
 kineticMSI has been divided in several steps: